sanjith050801/GreatKart/README.md

-Only some of the base html css are uploaded here.
+Only some of the base html, css, js and screenshots of the website are uploaded here.
 Source code of the complete project has been uploaded on the following link:

 https://drive.google.com/drive/folders/1otEVT1DroNKHzVivBL21z78b19TUzZZU?usp=sharing